Attack the highest rate.

 No judgment here — just getting a clear picture.

-Even $20/month makes a real difference.
-But no pressure!
+Even twenty dollars makes a real difference.
+But there's no pressure — you can skip this.

 Not sure yet?
-You can skip this step — we'll still show your payoff plan.
+You can skip this — we'll still show your payoff plan.

 Want to learn more?